 November marks the celebrations of Black Catholic History Month and Native American Heritage Month.

-Rich with diversity, the members of the Catholic faith include many faces, but remains one, holy Catholic Church steeped in tradition.
+Rich with diversity, the members of the Catholic faith include many faces, cultures and experiences, but remains one, holy Catholic Church steeped in tradition.
 Something to celebrate!
 At the same time, cultural practices and expressions of faith which may differ from our own can cause tension and disturb the unity of the Church.
 In this tension, Catholics are challenged to a greater understanding of and appreciation for the various racial, ethnic, cultural, and linguistic expressions of our faith:

 The celebration of the liturgy, therefore, should correspond to the genius and culture of the different peoples.
 In order that the mystery of Christ be “made known to all the nations . . . to bring about the obedience of faith,” it must be proclaimed, celebrated, and lived in all cultures in such a way that they themselves are not abolished by it, but redeemed and fulfilled: It is with and through their own human culture, assumed and transfigured by Christ, that the multitude of God’s children has access to the Father, in order to glorify him in the one Spirit.
 Catechism of the Catholic Church, 1204